PhilipWhitten/geomAttribute/help/source/concept.rst

 .. [#f2] In both Microsoft SQL and PostGis the geometry type that is empty is recorded :cite:`Loskot2010,Ramsey2010`).
 Sometimes the geometry type gets changed to the generic ‘GEOMETRYCOLLECTION’ by set operations.

 .. [#f3] Unable to find a high quality reference for this argument.
 Several private conversations with C++ programers reveal that this logic is common and is frequently used to test for empty in C++.

+.. [#f4] In many QSL databases the hierarchy separates all geometry types that employ cartesian coordinates from those that employ geographic coordinates.

+.. [#f5] For SQL relational databases, the term geometry is restricted to those shapes that are located by cartesian coordinates.

+.. [#f6] Python uses *None* instead of *null*, but, PyQT uses *NULL* as a QVariant, so, PyQGIS script may have a mixture of *None* and *NULL* depending on the origin of the classes in use.

 ******************
 Future Development